2020PB/police-brutality/reports/Kentucky.md

 * [Complaint filed with LMPD, posted to facebook by the pastor](https://www.facebook.com/story.php?story_fbid=10160169890587516&id=601637515)

-### Protestors in St. Matthews shot with pepper rounds | June 3rd
+### Protesters in St. Matthews shot with pepper rounds | June 3rd

-Police fired pepper rounds unprovoked at a group of protestors marching prior to curfew in St. Matthews.
+Police fired pepper rounds unprovoked at a group of protesters marching prior to curfew in St. Matthews.

 tags: pepper-ball, shoot, protester